Are You Mansplaining? And What Is Mansplaining Anyway? A Guy’s Guide

 To help clarify, we created the flowchart below.

 Not because you’re a mansplainer, but because you’re probably not.
 A mansplainer wouldn’t have read this far, assuming he already had all the answers.
-But you, like a healthy guy more interested in prevention than cures, just want to be sure.
+But you just want to be sure.